David-Engel/OutlookCalendarSync/README.md

 **Sync Date Range**

 Set the range of days you want to gather appointments in each calendar to sync.
-If you want it to sync hourly, check the box and set the desired minute of each hour you want it to run.
+If you want it to sync regularly, check the box and set the desired minute(s) of each hour you want it to run.
+Multiple minutes can be defined by using a comma separator.

 **Save**